radio0but/amiibocardscript/README.md

 This project contains two Python applications for creating ready-to-print PDFs of Amiibo cards.
 It includes `AmiiboCardsDownloader.py` for downloading and selecting images and `AmiiboCardsPrintPrep.py` for generating the final PDF file.
 This project uses AmiiboAPI for data.
 The AmiiboCardsPrintPrep.py is specifically calibrated for NFC cards 5.44cm x 8.55cm tested on an HP DeskJet 3630 printer.

+Big new the GTK version is no a one window application !!!!!

 Making amiibo cards sticker is now more straightforward, thanks to a new launcher script(start.py) that guides users through the process.

 ### For Linux Users: